 - Tips to follow

 How Many Months Pregnant Are You At 26 Weeks?

-In the 26th week of pregnancy, you are five months and three weeks pregnant.
-You are just two weeks away from entering the sixth month.
+In the 26th week of pregnancy, you are six months and three weeks pregnant.
+You are just two weeks away from entering the third trimester.

 By now, your baby develops a human form, and things start to move a bit faster than usual.

 Here, Momjunction explains the baby’s development, changes in your body, precautions to take and the tips to follow when you enter the 26th week.

 How Big Is Your Baby At 26 Weeks?